 - Local businesses may be willing to donate items for a raffle to support you.

-- Ask friends and families to donate a certain dollar amount per mile, per point, etc.
+- Ask friends and family to donate a certain dollar amount per mile, per point, etc.

 - FundMyTravel - Create your own travel campaign to raise funds for your trip.